March 9, 2023

 Leave the cookies on the cooling rack while you drizzle the glaze so that the excess glaze runs through the wire rack and doesn’t pool around your cookies.

-STEP TWELVE: Allow the glaze to set, if desired, and serve.
+STEP TWELVE: Allow the glaze to set at room temperature, if desired, and serve.

 Who doesn’t love the tart freshness of a lemon treat?
 For more lemon recipes, our lemon brownies and lemon crinkle cookies are sure to hit the spot.